fhillipgcastillo/PersonalPresentation/README.md

   - First, We're going to use the normal rest post API.
   - Second, We're going to use the GraphQL API.
+  - A nice to have:an implemention of users section to show all users and see posts by that user.